Mike Lee (New Zealand politician): Private life

 Lee was married to Sandra Lee-Vercoe.
 They separated in 1992.

-Lee completed an MSc thesis entitled New Zealand the 10,000 island archipelago at the University of Auckland in 1996 – it has not been published.
+Lee completed an MSc thesis entitled New Zealand, the 10,000 island archipelago at the University of Auckland in 1996 – it has not been published.
 He spent 12 years researching and writing Navigators & Naturalists: French Exploration of New Zealand and the South Seas (1769–1824), which was published in 2018.

+Lee has lived on Waiheke Island since 1979.